What Is Local Search SEO?

 - 73% think that reviews older than 3 months aren't relevant

 Reviews are important for a variety of reasons, like establishing consumer trust.
 Take two business' with all things considered equal, one has very few reviews with the most recent being 6 months ago and the other has 4-5 star reviews on two review sites with reviews as recent as the last month, that will likely be the decision maker of who gets the business.
 That’s what’s going to help search engines and potential customers understand that your business has authority in your industry as well as your geographic areas.
-If you don’t already have reviews on your website and/or your Google My Business listing, then this is a great place to start as a marketing initiative.
+If you don’t already have reviews on your website and/or your Google My Business listing, then this is a great place to start a marketing initiative.
 Additionally, if your website displays new good reviews on autopilot, it provides unique, fresh content for search engines to index.
 It helps to show engagement with your customers as well.
 Always respond to reviews, good and bad, as this is a sign of professionalism.
 Google My Business doesn’t have to be the only place for reviews.
 There are many industry-specific review sites we can monitor and drive reviews to.
+A diverse review profile is a solid ranking and trust factor.
+We can help

 Local SEO Citations